akbartus/Simple-AR/README.md

 Please note: Current version only supports single image tracking.
 Sample target, used in this example can be found <a href="img/target.jpg">here</a>.
 In order to improve smoothness of tracking to the desired level, play with One Euro filter values.

 ### **Events Handling**
-The component has the following events:
+The library has the following events:
 * <b>targetFound</b>: Triggered when the target image is found by Simple AR.
 ```js
 document.addEventListener("targetFound", function (event) {